SimonBlanke/Hyperactive/README.md

 ##### Create the search space

-The search space is created with a dictionary, containing the model-type, hyperparameters and list of values.
+The search space of machine learning models is created with a dictionary, containing the model-type, hyperparameters and list of values.

 ```python
 search_config = {